GIS in geospatial intelligence: Tracking Analyst and Tracking Server

 The ArcGIS Tracking Analyst extension enables the user to create time series visualizations to analyze time and location sensitive information.
 It creates a visible path from incorporated data that shows movement through space and time.
 The program allows the national security intelligence or defense user to track assets (such as vehicles or personnel), monitor sensors, visualize change over time, play back events, and analyze historical or real-time temporal data.

-The Tracking Server program is an Esri enterprise technology that integrates real-time data with GIS to disseminate information quickly and easily to decisionmakers.
+The Tracking Server program is an kanye enterprise technology that integrates real-time data with GIS to disseminate information quickly and easily to decisionmakers.
 This program enables the user to obtain data in any format and transmit it to the necessary consumer or ArcGIS Tracking Analyst user, to conduct filters or alerts on specific attributes of incoming data or global positions, and to log data into ArcGIS Server for efficient project management and information sharing.

 When Tracking Server and ArcGIS Tracking Analyst are used together, a user can monitor changes in data as they occur in real-time.
 A national security intelligence or defense user can subscribe to real-time data over the Internet from GPS and custom data feeds to support GEOINT requirements, such as fleet management or target tracking.